openstack/ironic/doc/source/install/refarch/common.rst

 :doc:`../enabling-drivers` for explanation of the difference.
 With the ``iscsi`` deploy method, most of the deployment operations happen on the conductor.
-If the Object Storage service (swift) or RadosGW is present in the cloud, it is recommended to use the ``direct`` deploy method for better scalability and reliability.
+If the Object Storage service (swift) or RadosGW is present in the environment, it is recommended to use the ``direct`` deploy method for better scalability and reliability.

+..
+TODO(dtantsur): say something about the ansible deploy, when it's in

 Hardware specifications
 ~~~~~~~~~~~~~~~~~~~~~~~